IWUAV-IoT/International-Workshop-UAV-IoT2024/index.md

 ## Author information
 {: style="color:#32a852"}

-Authors are invited to submit original unpublished manuscripts that demonstrate current research on distributed sensor systems related to Wi-DroIT topics of interest.
-Please use the US letter size (8.5 x 11 in) standard IEEE conference LaTeX format or Microsoft Word template available [here](http://www.ieee.org/conferences_events/conferences/publishing/templates.html):
-{: style="text-align: justify"}

-All submissions should be written in English and submitted as a full paper.
-Full papers should have a maximum of eight (8) printed pages including figures and references.
-Full papers are expected to describe fully developed ideas with a thorough evaluation.
-Note that Wi-DroIT does not follow the double-blind review policy.
-The names and affiliations of all the authors must be present in the submitted manuscript.
+Prospective authors are invited to submit original and unpublished research papers that are not currently under review elsewhere.
+The papers should be written in English and should not exceed 6 pages in length.
+The papers should follow the IEEE conference format.
+All papers will be reviewed by the program committee and accepted papers will be published in the workshop proceedings.

 {: style="text-align: justify"}